Ginger Snaps Baking Affairs

 • This recipe makes 6 mouthwatering donuts using a donut pan!

-If you don't already have a donut pan, I highly recommend you get one, especially since you'll find quite a few donut recipes here on the blog!
+If you don't already have a donut pan, I highly recommend you get one, especially since you'll need it to bake these blueberry cake donuts and easy red velvet donuts.

 Ingredients Needed